ajfisher/node-pixel/docs/installation.md

 ## Prerequisites

-It is assumed you have an [Arduino](http://arduino.cc/en/Guide/HomePage) and the IDE installed (both methods rely on at least one arduino compatible board).
+It is assumed you have an [Arduino](http://arduino.cc/en/Guide/HomePage) or similar board.

 For the purposes of this guide I will assume you're using Adafruit NeoPixels and I'm going to assume you've read the [NeoPixel Uber Guide](http://learn.adafruit.com/adafruit-neopixel-uberguide/overview)